 What Is Pseudoachondroplasia?

 Pseudoachondroplasia (sue-doe-ay-kon-druh-PLAY-zhuh) is a skeletal dysplasia.
-Skeletal dysplasias are conditions that affect the growth of cartilage and bone.
+Skeletal dysplasias are conditions that cause problems with how cartilage and bone grow.

 Children growing up with pseudoachondroplasia can live long and productive lives.
 Treatment can help with related problems, and new research offers hope for even better treatments.

 What Are the Signs & Symptoms of Pseudoachondroplasia?

 Children with pseudoachondroplasia have:

 - dwarfism (height less than 4 feet, 10 inches [145 cm] as an adult)